bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- clear sky
+- overcast clouds
 - 54% humidity
-- 17 mph wind
+- 13 mph wind

-13.7 inches of rain in the past 24 hours
+5 inches of rain in the past 24 hours

 ## Temperature Comparison